nopgadget/browserMCPShutUp/README.md

 2. Use the renamed extension folder for installation
 3. Keep a backup of the modified extension

-### CRX_HEADER_INVALID Error

-This error was common with older versions that tried to create CRX files.
-The current Python version uses the "Load unpacked" method which avoids this issue entirely.

 ## Requirements

 - Python 3.6 or higher